 Ingredients

-- 2 garlic cloves, peeled and crushed (or 2 tsp ready-chopped garlic or garlic purée)
+- 2-3 garlic cloves peeled and crushed (or 2 teaspoon ready-chopped garlic or garlic purée)

-- 1-2 tsp dried crushed chillis (depending how hot you like your arrabbiata!)
+- 1-2 teaspoon dried crushed chillis / chilli flakes (depending how hot you like your arrabbiata!)

 - black pepper